markchen7788/doca_ar/README.en.md

 #### Limitations
 * VTEP was placed on the Host and not offloaded to Arm;
 * Only track the connection based on the tunnel head, without identifying the head inside the tunnel.
 When there are few connections, a basic Overlay connection corresponds to a different tunnel 5-tuple;
-* Blocking probe, which does not send new connections before the probe function expires, can easily lead to a decrease in CPS;
+* Blocking probe, which does not send new connections before the probe function expires or arm receives the returned probe packets, can easily lead to a decrease in CPS;
 * The AR algorithm is too rough and simple.

 #### Demonstration and Docs